Ball Toys you won't Believe Help these Two Important Learning Areas This article provides recommendations…

-This article provides information regarding crossing the midline.
+This article provides you with suggestions for Elf on the Shelf gross motor and midline crossing activities.
 We have included affiliate links for your convenience.
 Integrated Learning Strategies (ILS) is a learning and academic center.
 As a reminder, ILS is not a health care provider and none of our materials or services provide a diagnosis or treatment of a specific condition or learning challenge you may see in your child or student.
 If you seek a diagnosis or treatment for your child or student, please contact a trained professional who can provide an evaluation of the child.

 Way back in the day before Elf on the Shelf was even created, it was our annual tradition to have the elf come visit our house and bring small toys and activities for my kids to do as the countdown to Christmas began.
 As every parent knows, it’s great motivation to help your kids stay “nice” during the holidays and prevent “bad behavior” because the elf is watching.
 Now that Elf on the Shelf has become such a huge hit, I enjoy this time of year even more with my kids, students and grandkids as I watch their excitement each day about what the elf will do next at their house.

 Then the idea struck me.
 Because Elf on the Shelf provides huge motivation for children to be good for Santa, why not create opportunities at home and at school to get students and children motivated and excited about building their gross and fine motor skills, vestibular systems, proprioception, sensory systems and also creates more opportunities for activities that help retained primitive reflexes and midline crossing?
 Genius!

 That is why this year we are devoting an entire series to Elf on the Shelf as a way to give parents, Occupational Therapists and teachers ideas on how to integrate activities in your child’s everyday routine to help their development and educational growth.